What's happening in sport? Five things to know

 "With my travels, I am quite versed in South East Asian shopping so I'll be making sure the food that she gets is at a very high standard and is actually more westernized," said Churchill, a former MasterChef Australia contestant who holds a Masters degree in exercise science.

 To learn more about what it takes to be an Olympic champion, read our in-depth feature with the team behind Vonn's success here.
-It's one of the most popular stories on the CNN's home page.
+It's one of the most popular stories on CNN's home page.
 Not that we're bragging.

 By the way, if you like to learn how the world's best athletes train you might enjoy our recent interview with LeBron James' personal trainer Mike Mancias here.